 This policy is not intended to infringe upon or restrict rights guaranteed by the United States Constitution, including the right to free speech under the First Amendment or the due process clauses of the Fifth and Fourteenth Amendments.

-The comprehensive approach of this Policy includes procedures to address both power-based violence (which includes sexual misconduct) and Title IX Conduct (see Title IX Formal Grievance Procedures).
+The comprehensive approach of this Policy includes procedures to address power-based violence (which includes sexual misconduct).
+Title IX conduct is addressed in the companion Title IX Formal Grievance Procedures.

 In compliance with federal law and USDOE federal guidance, including the provisions of Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Sections 503 and 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990, the ADA Amendments Act of 2008, the Age Discrimination Act in Employment Act of 1967 (ADEA), Executive Order 11246, Executive Order 13988, the Vietnam Era Veterans Readjustment Assistance Act of 1974 as amended by the Jobs for Veterans Act, the Uniformed Service Employment and Reemployment Rights Act, as amended, and the Genetic Information Nondiscrimination Act of 2008, Recipient shall not discriminate against individuals on the basis of their race, sex, sexual orientation, gender identity, gender expression, religion, color, national or ethnic origin, age, disability, military service, covered veteran’s status, or genetic information in its administration of education policies, programs, or activities; admissions policies; scholarship and loan programs; athletic or other institution-administered programs; or employment.

-As part of its commitment to maintaining a community free of discrimination, and in compliance with Title IX’s mandate, Recipient shall address allegations of sexual misconduct or power-based violence, including sexual harassment and sexual assault, in a timely and effective manner.
+As part of its commitment to maintaining a community free of discrimination, and in compliance with Title IX’s mandate, Recipient shall address allegations of power-based violence and sexual misconduct, including sexual harassment and sexual assault, in a timely and effective manner.
 Further, Recipient will provide resources as needed for affected persons (Reporters, Complainants, Respondents and third parties within Recipient’s community) and will not tolerate retaliation against any person who reports or participates in the investigation of alleged sexual misconduct or power-based violence or sex/gender discrimination.